 The K-C Professional segment partners with businesses and institutions.
 They put Kimberly Clark products into the workplace.

 Products like wipers, tissue, towels, apparel, soaps, and sanitizers.
 You may have seen Kimberly Clark towel and soap dispensers in your workplace bathrooms.

 - Jackson Safety

-Finally, the Kimberly Clark stock symbol is “KMB”.
+Finally, for the interested investor.
+The Kimberly Clark stock symbol is “KMB”.
 And KMB stock trades on the New York Stock Exchange.

 - Sales growth – 1 to 3 percent annually

 - Earnings per share growth – mid-single digits annually

 - Return On Invested Capital – maintain at the current level